Bryan-vd-Brand/ClockWork/README.md

 1. Clone the git at https://github.com/Bryan-vd-Brand/ClockWork
 2. Open command line in the cloned directory
-2. Create the conda environment with the required libraries ; conda create --name YOURNAME --file ClockWorkEnvSpecFile.txt
+2a.
+Ensure bioconda is available as a channel for anaconda 2b.
+Create the conda environment with the required libraries ; conda create --name YOURNAME --file ClockWorkEnvSpecFile.txt
 3. Load the env; Test for snakemake by running "snakemake -c1" -> expected result is "Building DAG of jobs ..." into WorkflowError:
-4. Add your fastq files to the data directory (Or change the input_dir variable to your data location)
+4a.
+Add your fastq files to the data directory (Or change the input_dir variable to your data location) 4b.
+Ensure your fastq files are placed in a directory with the same name as the sample, a.k.a X/data/SampleName/SampleName.fq
 5. Change the path of STRELKA to your strelka installation
 6. To generate the list of samples in the config file Run: python ./scripts/GenerateConfigFile.py -c config.yaml
 7. Verify that all paths are correct